Apple Student Discount 2026: Eligibility Rules, Gift Card Secrets & Refurbished Tricks

 Phase 6: Financing Your Purchase (0% Interest)

-Use Apple Card Monthly Installments to pay for your device over 12 months with 0% interest.
+Use Apple Pay or approved BNPL integrations at checkout to pay for your device over time without massive interest.

 Even with a $100 discount, a MacBook is expensive.
 If you need to pay over time, do not use a high-interest credit card.